alexander1914/fundamentals-oracle/README.md

 **_NEXT_DAY_**       is a funtion on oracle that returns the date of the first weekday named by char that is later than the date date.

 **_TRUNC_**          is a funtion on oracle that returns n1 truncated to n2 decimal places.
 If n2 is omitted, then n1 is truncated to 0 places.

+**_TO_CHAR_**        is a function on oracle that (datetime) converts a datetime or interval value of DATE, TIMESTAMP, TIMESTAMP WITH TIME ZONE, TIMESTAMP WITH LOCAL TIME ZONE, INTERVAL DAY TO SECOND, or INTERVAL YEAR TO MONTH data type to a value of VARCHAR2 data type in the format specified by the date format fmt.

+**_TO_NUMBER_**      is a function on oracle that onverts expr to a value of NUMBER data type.

+**_TO_DATE_**        is a funtion on oracle that converts char to a value of DATE data type.

+**_CAST_**           is a funtion on oracle that convert built-in data types or collection-typed values of one type into another built-in data type or collection type.